emilydaykin/Gifter/README.md

 ### Challenges:
 - Biggest challenge: Redux Saga (a lot of boilerplate set up and config to learn)
-- TypeScript
+- TypeScript for Redux

 ### Wins
 - First time integrating a payment gateway
-- Design (horizontal scroll with fade out effects on the side)
+- Design (horizontal scroll with fade out effects on the side) on Shop Overview page

 ### Key Learnings:
 - In testing, `waitFor` (or other React Testing Library (RTL) async utilities such as `waitForElementToBeRemoved` or `findBy`) may be better practice than wrapping renders with `act()` because: